kyma-project/community/guidelines/releases-guidelines/02-release-process.md

           - pre-rel14-kyma-installer
           - pre-rel14-kyma-gke-minio-gateway
 	```

+1. Remove the now unsupported release in `tester.go` and all references of it.
+E.g `Release12 SupportedRelease = "release-1.2"` when releasing 1.5.

 ### Remove previous release jobs

 After adding new release jobs, remove the old ones.
 Remember to leave jobs for three latest releases.
 For example, during the preparation for the 1.4 release, add `pre-rel14` jobs and remove all `pre-rel11` jobs.
 Make sure that the only defined jobs are those with `pre-rel12`, `pre-rel13`, and `pre-rel14` prefixes.